lbastigk/Nebulite/README.md

 - A logical argument (must be true for it to be executed)
 - A list of expressions
 - Lists of functioncalls to be executed on different domains

+If the topic string is empty, the invoke entry is local only (self-global interaction)

 Example of an Invoke for a gravity ruleset:
 ```jsonc